distributedlife/distributedlife.com/data/articles/metro-history.md

 - Start with country commencement and conclusion dates.
 - Expand to conflicts
-- Expand to notable events (laws being passed)
+- Expand to notable events (laws passed)
 - Expand to notible people